 Barre chords on the guitar can be quite demanding in the beginning.
-To play a barre chord (can also be called bar chord or barré chord), you have to press down several strings with one finger, see picture to the right.
+To play a barre chord (can also be spelled bar chord or barré chord), you have to press down several strings with one finger, see picture to the right.
 This isn’t an easy thing to do before the involved muscles have been strengthened.
-But all there’s to it is patience as you by time will get stronger.
+But all there’s to it's patience as you by time will get stronger.

 Common six-strings barre chords with E shapes

 More barre chords

 The diagrams above shows F major, F minor and F7th chords, but the great thing with barre chords is that they are movable and keeps the same shape all over the fretboard.
-So regardless if it is a F, G or A chord you use the exact same chord shape, only changing the position on the guitar's fretboard.
+So regardless if it's an F, G or A chord you can use the exact same chord shape, only changing the position on the guitar's fretboard.
 The table below tells you where to find each barre chord on the correct frets according to the notes of the guitar.
 See also Fretboard note decals.

 Common five-strings barre chords with A shapes

 Let’s take an example how to place your fingers for a specific chord.
 If you want to play a C barre chord you put the index finger on the third fret and then add the other fingers.

-You may ask why there are two different shapes.
 Would it not be enough with one of these shapes?
-The answer is about the movement along the guitar neck: with only one shape it would sometimes be a very long jump from one barre chord to another.
+The answer is about the movement along the guitar neck: with only one shape it would sometimes be very long jumps between two barre chords.

-But the subject doesn’t stop there ...
+But the subject doesn’t stop here ...
 Although the more economical movements are preferable for practical reasons, it may still not always be the most desirable choice.
-Here we’re talking about the sound and in this case you sometimes wish to keep your chord progression in the same shape since you may like the sound that you get that way.
+In some cases, you might want to keep the same shape trough a chord progression as you like the sound you get that way.